-Elements of earth’s magnetic field
+Elements of Earth’s magnetic field

 - Magnetic Declination:

 A plane passing through geographical poles and with the given points on the earth’s surface is called a geographical meridian.
 A plane passing through geomagnetic poles and with the point is called a magnetic meridian.
-The angle between the geographical-meridian and magnetic meridian is called the magnetic declination.
+The angle between the geographical-meridian and the magnetic meridian is called the magnetic declination.